Qudef1/clothing-classifier/README.md

 # clothing-classifier
-my clothing classifier and other projects
+my clothing classifier and other projects sss